xDaryamo/puccini/wrappers/python/README.md

     . env/bin/activate
     pip install git+https://github.com/tliron/puccini#subdirectory=wrappers/python

-To build a distribution or an egg:
+To build a distribution:

     cd wrappers/python
     ./setup.py bdist

+Or an egg:

     ./setup.py bdist_egg

 The output will be in the `dist/` subdirectory here.